 Neil’s plans for expansion on his website include featuring his hiking bucket list, as well as all the necessary information ‘need to complete the hike as I research them for my own use’.

-He also plans to ‘share the love amongst the blogging community’ by highlighting other relatively new hiking with the goal of giving them some attention.
+He also plans to ‘share the love amongst the blogging community’ by highlighting other relatively new hiking trails with the goal of giving them some attention.